 What You Need To Know About #LifeWithMS

-For World MS Day, the theme this year is #LifeWithMS’, raising awareness of Multiple Sclerosis, which affects three times more women than men.
-But how much do you know, and what do you need to know about the disease?
+Did you know that Multiple Sclerosis affects three times more women than men?
+So how much do you know, and what do you need to know about the disease?

 Multiple Sclerosis, meaning ‘many scars’, is the most common neurological disease of young adults.
 It affects more than 9,000 people in Ireland and is usually diagnosed between 20 and 40 years of age.